Monday to Friday 9:00am – 5:00pm

 How to refer

 We accept referrals from parents/guardians and health and educational professionals.
-The cost of our service is $50 for the initial assessment (including a feedback session & report) and $20 for subsequent appointments.
+The cost of our service is $50 for the initial assessment (including a feedback session & report) and $20 for subsequent appointments (fees subject to change).
 This is in order to cover some administration costs.
 If families have any concerns regarding their ability to pay this fee please contact the service to discuss further.

 Referral forms are available by contacting JCUHealth on 4781 4495, or by downloading the JCU Occupational Therapy Referral .
 Email or fax the completed form to JCUHealth.